 Green Kush

 Green Kush is slightly indica-dominant, born from the cross of Green Crack and Purple Kush.
-This strain carries a sweet pine scent attributed to its dominant terpenes, myrcene and caryophyllene.
+This strain carries a sweet pine scent attributed to its dominant terpenes: myrcene and caryophyllene.

 Green Kush is renowned for its balanced experience, offering both cerebral and full-bodied effects.
 The average THC content of the Green Kush cannabis strain typically falls between 20% to 22%.

-Bright Green Weed Strains
+What Are Examples of Bright Green Weed Strains?

 When cannabis plants become exposed to cooler temperatures during flowering, they may produce less chlorophyll, which can mute the intensity of the green.
 However, the presence of certain nutrients, especially nitrogen, can enhance the vibrancy—creating a more luxuriant, brighter green.
 Here are some top strain names with bright green flowers.